 Roses are extremely popular in cooking circles, but before you toss a handful of rose leaves into your meal keep in mind that roses have a wide variety of tastes depending on the type of rose you’re using.
 Some are sweet and floral while others have an almost metallic taste.

 You can use rose petals to make jellies or sorbets, and you can even use the sweeter kinds of roses to give a unique flavor to beverages or a jar of honey.
 Keep in mind that roses usually grow best in direct sunlight to a light degree of shade, and you’ll want to provide them with moist yet well-drained soil.

-They come in a variety of colors and grow best in well-drained soils and in full sunlight.
-They are incredibly easy to grow, and you can use them for everything from salads to pastas.
-You can even blend these flowers into salsas, butter and cream cheese.
+Nasturtiums come in a variety of colors and grow best in well-drained soils and in full sunlight.
+They are incredibly easy to grow, and you can use them for everything from salads to pasta.
+You can even blend these flowers into salsas, butter, and cream cheese.

 5. Day Lilies

 The flavor [profile of daylilies varies greatly, with some examples tasting sweet and floral while other types have a metallic (but still endearing) taste.
 Daylilies grow best in full sunlight and in well-drained soil that has a lot of organic matter in it.

 You should always pick the plumpest buds right before they open to get the best results.
 Daylilies are very popular in Asian cuisines (i.e. stir fry dishes), but you can also use them in salads and desserts.
 Two other popular ways to use daylilies include deep frying them and sauteing them with asparagus and garlic.